Optimal (degree+1)-Coloring in Congested Clique: Introduction

-The core part of our constant-round deterministic \CONGESTEDC \DILC algorithm (\textsc{BucketColor}, \Cref{alg:bucketcolor}) does \emph{not} follow the route of recent \DILC algorithms for \LOCAL and \CONGEST due to Halld{\'o}rsson \etal \cite{HKNT22,HNT22}.
-Instead, it uses fundamentally different techniques, extending the approach developed recently in a simple deterministic $O(1)$-round \CONGESTEDC algorithm for $(\Delta+1)$-list coloring of Czumaj, Davies, and Parter \cite{CDP20}.
-Their $(\Delta+1)$-list coloring algorithm works by partitioning nodes and colors into $\Delta^\eps$ \emph{buckets}, for a small constant $\eps$.
-(This partitioning is initially at random, but then it is derandomized using the method of conditional expectations).
-The nodes are distributed among all buckets, except for one \emph{``leftover'' bucket}, which is left without colors and is set aside to be colored later.
+This partitioning-based $(\Delta+1)$-list coloring algorithm works by partitioning nodes and colors into $\Delta^\eps$ \emph{buckets}, for a small constant $\eps$.
+(This partitioning is initially at random, but then it is derandomized in \cite{CDP20} using the method of conditional expectations).
+The nodes are distributed among all buckets, and the colors are distributed among all but one (the \emph{``leftover'' bucket}), which is left without colors and is set aside to be colored later.
 Then, each node's palette is restricted to only the colors assigned to its bucket (except those in the leftover bucket, whose palettes are not restricted).
 This ensures that nodes in different buckets have entirely disjoint palettes, and therefore edges between different buckets can be removed from the graph, since they would never cause a coloring conflict.
 One important property is that nodes still have sufficient colors when their palettes were restricted in this way.
-This is achieved in \cite{CDP20} using two main arguments: firstly, the fact that colors are distributed among one fewer buckets than nodes provided enough `slack' to ensure that with reasonably high probability, a node would receive more colors than neighbors in its bucket.
+This is achieved in \cite{CFGUZ19} using two main arguments: firstly, the fact that colors are distributed among one fewer buckets than nodes provided enough `slack' to ensure that with reasonably high probability, a node would receive more colors than neighbors in its bucket.
 Secondly, the few nodes that do \emph{not} satisfy this property induce a small graph (of size $O(n)$), and therefore can be collected onto a single network node and color separately.

-Using the approach from \cite{CDP20} sketched above, a $(\Delta+1)$-list coloring instance can be reduced into multiple smaller $(\Delta+1)$-list coloring instances (i.e., on fewer nodes and with a new, lower maximum degree) that are \emph{independent} (since they had disjoint palettes), and so can be solved in parallel without risking coloring conflicts.
-The final part of the analysis of \cite{CDP20} was to show that, after recursively performing this bucketing process $O(1)$ times, these instances are of $O(n)$ size and therefore they could be collected to individual nodes and solved in a constant number of rounds in \CONGESTEDC.
+Using the approach sketched above, a $(\Delta+1)$-list coloring instance can be reduced into multiple smaller $(\Delta+1)$-list coloring instances (i.e., on fewer nodes and with a new, lower maximum degree) that are \emph{independent} (since they had disjoint palettes), and so can be solved in parallel without risking coloring conflicts.
+The final part of the analysis of \cite{CFGUZ19} was to show that, after recursively performing this bucketing process $O(1)$ times, these instances are of $O(n)$ size and therefore they could be collected to individual nodes and solved in a constant number of rounds in \CONGESTEDC.

 There are major barriers to extending this approach to (\textsf{degree+1})-list coloring.
 Crucially, it required the number of buckets to be dependent on $\Delta$, and all nodes' palette sizes to be at least $\Delta$.
 Dividing nodes among too few buckets would cause the induced graphs to be too large, and the algorithm would not terminate in $O(1)$ rounds; using too many buckets would fail to provide nodes with sufficient colors in their bucket.
 In the \DILC problem, we no longer have a uniform bound on palette size, so it is unclear how to perform this bucketing.